larafaakram/larafaakram/README.md

 Leveraging cloud technologies to drive business transformation and deliver scalable, secure, and cost-effective IT solutions.
 Passionate about continuous learning and Cloud Technologies

+Hello, I'm Mohamed AKRAM LARAFA, a computer scientist with over 12 years' experience between software development, DevOps system administration and cloud architecture design, and a passion for continuous learning and exploring new technologies.

+My career began as a Python Developer specializing in Odoo ERP, where I gained solid experience in custom module development, API integration and business process optimization.
+Also skilled in Odoo functional parameterization, accounting workflow management, CRM, sales and purchasing.
+Over the years, I've made the transition to systems administration and cloud computing technologies, where I specialize in building and redesigning IT systems to unleash their full potential in the cloud.
 <!--
 **larafaakram/larafaakram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.